fortifyde/NetUtility/README.md

 ## Getting Started

-You'll need Kali Linux with the standard tools (tshark, nmap, fping, ssh).
-Most of what you need is already there.
+You'll need Linux with networking tools (tshark, nmap, fping, ssh).
+Depending on your Distribution, most of what you need may already be there.

 ```bash
 git clone https://github.com/fortifyde/NetUtility.git